os-fpga/Raptor/BUILD.md

 1. Enable GitHub SSH keys:

 > [!IMPORTANT]
-> Needed to do only once
+> Needed to do only once.
+You can skip it if you have no intention of contributing back.

    Create an SSH key pair with the command below:

 ```bash
    ssh-keygen -t rsa -b 4096 -C "email@example.com"
 ```
-This command will generate a key pair in `$HOME/.ssh` directory.
+This command will generate a key pair in the `$HOME/.ssh` directory.
 Copy the value of the public SSH key (file with extension .pub) to the clipboard.
-Log in to GitHub, navigate to your account settings, click on the SSH and GPG tab on the left side of the setting page, click Add Key to register the public SSH key with your account.
+Log in to GitHub, navigate to your account settings, click on the SSH and GPG tab on the left side of the settings page, and click Add Key to register the public SSH key with your account.
 Name the key and paste the copied value into the text field.
 Save your changes.

 2. Clone the Raptor repository.